What are Doors?

 RPGs - Role-playing games generally feature exploration, scumming for

-Master fit this description.
-Most RPGs do include duels versus other players,
+Dungeon Master fit this description.
+Most RPGs do include duels versus other

-so there's a very fine line between the categories "duelling game" and an "RPG".
+players, so there's a very fine line between the categories "duelling game" and

 Trade games - Most of these are based on Trade Wars 2002, one of the